 Republic Day Parade (January)

-Celebrations take place throughout India each year on the anniversary of the formation of the Indian Republic.
-The Delhi parade is the largest in the country.
+Celebrations take place throughout India each year and the Delhi parade is the largest in the country.
 It takes place along Rajpath by the India Gate war memorial, and expats will be thrilled by this grand display of the culture and heritage of India.

 Garden Tourism Festival (February)

 Holi is a celebrated Hindu festival to mark the onset of spring and celebrate the victory of good over evil.
-The night before the festival, bonfires are lit all over the city to symbolise the destruction of the sister of the demon king Hiranyakashipu.
+The night before the festival, bonfires are lit all over the city.
 The next day, people throw bright powders of all shades at each other, covering the city (and everyone in it) in a riot of colour.
 Holi makes for some spectacular scenes and truly authentic experiences.

 International Mango Festival (July)